-The Public Interest Declassification Board (PIDB) held its inaugural meeting on Saturday, February 25, 2006, at 10:00 a.m. in the Archivist's Board Room of the National Archives Building, Washington, D.C.
+The Public Interest Declassification Board (PIDB) held its inaugural meeting on Saturday, February 25, 2006, at 10:00 a.m. in the Archivist’s Board Room of the National Archives Building, Archives I, located 700 Pennsylvania Avenue, N.W., Washington, D.C.
 L. Britt Snider, Chairman of the PIDB, chaired the meeting.
-Other Board members that attended included Martin C. Faga, Steven Garfinkel, Joan Vail Grimson, Elizabeth Rindskopf Parker, Richard Norton Smith, and David E. Skaggs.
-Also present: J. William Leonard, Director, Information Security Oversight Office (ISOO), serving as Executive Secretary for the PIDB; and William J. Bosanko, Pamela J. Carcirieri, Kristofer L. Johnson, Lee H. Morrison, and Dallas L. Perry, ISOO, serving as PIDB staff members.
+Other Board Members that attended included Martin C. Faga, Steven Garfinkel, Joan Vail Grimson, Elizabeth Rindskopf Parker, Richard Norton Smith, and David E. Skaggs.
+Also present: J. William Leonard, Director, Information Security Oversight Office (ISOO), serving as Executive Secretary for the PIDB; and William J. Bosanko, Pamela J. Carcirieri, Kristofer L. Johnson, Lee H. Morrison, and Dallas L. Perry, PIDB Staff Members.

-Mr. Leonard began by explaining that the Information Security Oversight Office (ISOO) is focused on ensuring the integrity of the President's classification system.
+Mr. Leonard began by explaining that the Information Security Oversight Office (ISOO) is focused on ensuring the integrity of the President’s classification system.
 He stated that the strength of the process is that it allows agencies the flexibility to exercise their discretion.
-He went on to explain that this same strength was also a weakness in that some of the agencies do not always employ informed judgment and classification often occurs by rote.
-Mr. Leonard also stated that he welcomed the Board's input with respect to ISOO's oversight role and what they thought of the process.
-Mr. Leonard and Mr. Bosanko then delivered a briefing; a summary of the briefing and some of the related discussion are included below.
+He went on to explain that this same strength was also a weakness in that some of the agencies do not always employ informed judgment in that classification often occurs by rote.
+Mr. Leonard also stated that he welcomed the Board’s input with respect to ISOO’s oversight role and what they thought of the process.
+Mr. Leonard and Mr. Bosanko then delivered a briefing, a copy of which is attached.
+A summary of the briefing and some of the related discussion are included below.

 He continued by stating that prior to E.O.
-12958, as amended, the determination to declassify was left to the discretion of the originating agency and that a mountain of classified historical documents resulted.
+12958, as amended (the Order), the determination to declassify was left to the discretion of the originating agency and that a mountain of classified historical documents resulted.
 The Order was a watershed moment in declassification in that it provided real consequences, deadlines, and dates for automatic declassification.
-Mr. Leonard stated that there will not be any further extensions of the December 31, 2006, deadline for automatic declassification.
+Mr. Leonard stated that there will not be any further extensions of the December 31, 2006 deadline for automatic declassification.
 There was a brief discussion of the costs of secrecy, both tangible and intangible.
-Mr. Bosanko referred to some of the intangible costs such as: undermining well-informed decision-making; an uninformed public; and the loss of faith in the system by both the users and the public.
-He noted that agencies' finite resources need to be focused on protecting information that is most at risk and of the greatest sensitivity.
+Mr. Bosanko referred to some of the intangible costs as: undermining well-informed decision-making; uninformed public; and the loss of faith in the system by both the users and the public.
+He noted that agencies finite resources need to be focused on protecting that information which is most at risk and of the greatest sensitivity.

 Mr. Bosanko discussed the future of declassification.
 Agencies cannot exempt records unilaterally and decisions to exempt records from automatic declassification are now subject to review and approval of the Interagency Security Classification Appeals Panel (ISCAP).
-He also stated that only the President has the authority to unilaterally classify records beyond 25 years.
-He explained that if an agency intends to exempt information from automatic declassification, they must have an ISCAP-approved declassification guide (section 3.3(d) of the Order).
-The end of June 2006 is the deadline for submitting the guides to the ISCAP.
+He also stated that only the President has the authority to unilaterally classify records beyond twenty-five years.
+He explained that if an agency intends to exempt information from automatic declassification, they must have an ISCAP approved declassification guide (section 3.3(d) of the Order).
+The end of June, 2006 is the deadline for submitting the guides to the ISCAP.

 Mr. Bosanko stated that ISOO is working with the agencies that anticipate difficulties with meeting the automatic declassification deadlines.
 Mr. Leonard stated that declassification does not equal release and that other statutes may apply for withholding the information from public release.
 Mr. Leonard noted that the agency-centric approach that had been utilized to date would not work for the future, particularly with dealing with the problem of multi-agency equities.
 He stressed that full and efficient implementation of automatic declassification will succeed only with an Executive branch-wide approach.